anhtuhle/anhtuhle/content/posts/hello-world.md

 At first, I tried to write as few CSS lines as possible.
 Just a simple mobile view for all devices.
 But the beauty of the sidey design was so tempting that I ended up writing CSS for the desktop view as well.

 So, that's my story.
-If you having trouble reading this blog post, it's because English is not my native language and ChatGPT sucks at writing (Just kidding, I would never let ChatGPT write my post.
-Or would I?).
+If you having trouble reading this blog post, it's because English is not my native language and ChatGPT sucks at writing.